anamurielveron/csopesy_os_emulator/README.md

 ## Instructions
 To run, clone the repository in Visual Studio and run from there.
-Enrty class file: `WindowPain.cpp`
+Entry class file: `WindowPain.cpp`